Your laid-back island getaway

 How many days to spend in Koh Lanta

-As we mentioned, we spent a month in Koh Lanta, working along the way and enjoying slow travel with quiet days in between our adventures.
+Over two visits, we’ve spent nearly six weeks in Koh Lanta in total – working along the way and enjoying slow travel with quiet days in between our adventures.
+But for a “normal holiday”, we wouldn’t stay that long.

-If you do that, you can make the most of Koh Lanta in as little as 3-5 days.
+Koh Lanta pairs perfectly with other experiences or islands in Thailand.
+If you do that, you can make the most of Koh Lanta in as little as 3–5 days.

 Two weeks can easily be spent lounging on the beach and indulging in all the delicious food.